zamrokk/marketpulse/docs/src/frontend.md

    1. Select **Donald Trump** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.

    1. Confirm the transaction in your wallet.
+Beware of funding your wallet with Etherlink testnet XTZ, otherwise you will receive an `OutOfFund` error

    1. Disconnect and connect with another account in your wallet.